nayutaco/ptarmigan/docs/howtopay_starblocks.md

 ## Current development status & Usage

+Note: This software currently work with only bitcoin0.15

 ### 2018/02/21

 - In order to make payment to destination node, the path of channels must exist.